The Benefits of Digital Printing: 5 Criteria to Consider

 Can my Business Benefit from Digital Color Printing?

 If recent trends are any indicator, high-volume statement mailers will soon consider moving from black-ink on white-paper customer documents to those that incorporate inkjet digital color.
 Studies suggest that the business advantages, including greater engagement, response rates, and loyalty, might be too good to ignore.
-There are many benefits of inkjet digital color printing, but there are five things to consider before making the leap to color.
+There are many benefits of digital color printing, but there are five things to consider before moving to color.

-But any organization contemplating the transition to inkjet printing will want to first understand the issues and options before either purchasing multi-million-dollar inkjet printers color or outsourcing production to a provider who’s already invested in one.
+But any organization contemplating the transition to inkjet printing will want to first understand the issues and options before either purchasing multi-million-dollar digital color printers or outsourcing production to a provider who’s already invested in one.

 #1: Why is Document Design Important?